- En Español

 Over 120 diﬀerent varieties of quinoa are known, but the most commonly cultivated and commercialized are white (sometimes known as yellow or ivory) quinoa, red quinoa, and black quinoa.
 Quinoa ﬂakes and quinoa ﬂour are increasingly available, usually at health food stores.
 Click here for pictures and descriptions of the diﬀerent forms of quinoa.

 Sacred to the Incas, quinoa was referred to by them as chisaya mama, or the mother of all grains.
 Legend has it that each year, the Incan emperor would sow the ﬁrst quinoa seeds, with much solemn ceremony.
-Although it’s estimated that Bolivians in the Lake Titicaca area began to cultivate quinoa at least ﬁve thousand years ago, quinoa came close to disappearing after 1532.
-That’s when Francisco Pizarro, the Spanish explorer, destroyed the quinoa ﬁelds to undermine the Incan culture, built as it was on ceremonies that almost all involved quinoa.
-Only small pockets of wild quinoa at high altitudes survived, and quinoa was largely forgotten until its “rediscovery” by the outside world in the 1970s.
+It’s estimated that Bolivians in the Lake Titicaca area began to cultivate quinoa at least ﬁve to seven thousand years ago; quinoa was a staple crop from Argentina and Chile, through Bolivia and Peru and up to Ecuador, when Spaniards arrived in South America.
+Although the Spanish tried to introduce cultivation of other grains, such as barley, in the long run native crops like quinoa stayed popular for their drought-resistant nature, suited to these regions.

 Health Beneﬁts of Quinoa